attilammagyar/toys/collatz/README.md

 <a name="fixed-points"></a>

-The Positive Real Fixed Points of F
+Non-negative Real Fixed Points of F
 -----------------------------------

-The original Collatz function does not have any positive integer fixed points, but $F$ has infinitely many non-negative real fixed points which can be obtained by solving ($x \in \mathbb{R}_{\ge 0}$):
+The original Collatz function does not have any positive integer fixed points (proof left for the reader), but $F$ has infinitely many non-negative real fixed points which can be obtained by solving the following equation for
+$x \in \mathbb{R}_{\ge 0}$:

 $$ (1) \quad F(x) =
 \frac{3}{4} \cdot \frac{2x+1}{\cos(\pi x)+2} - \frac{1}{4} = x $$